Oil prices rise as stocks erase losses sparked by Iran war

 Get more newsOil Prices Surge Trump Says Us Will Blockade Strait Hormuz Rcna330824 - Business and Economy | NBC News Cloneon

-U.S. crude oil soared 5%, to more than $102 per barrel.
-International Brent oil jumped more than 5%, to $100 per barrel.
-Wholesale gas prices also spiked 3%, while heating oil, a proxy for jet fuel prices, jumped 7%.
+The price of U.S. crude oil closed higher by 2.6% to $99.08 per barrel.
+International Brent oil jumped 4.3% to $99.36 per barrel.
+Wholesale gas prices also added 2%, while heating oil, a proxy for jet fuel prices, jumped 4%.

 In a Sunday night post announcing the blockade, Trump said he had “instructed our Navy to seek and interdict every vessel in International Waters that has paid a toll to Iran.”

-But on most days since the war began on Feb.
-28, fewer than 10 ships a day have been able pass through.
+But on most days since the war began, fewer than 10 ships a day have been able to pass through.

 “Reopening the Strait has become the market’s most time-sensitive priority,” JPMorgan Chase commodities analysts wrote.
 “The last tanker to clear Hormuz on February 28 is expected to reach its destination around April 20, marking the point at which pre-closure barrels are fully exhausted from the global supply chain.”